 The use of the Pirquitas pit for tailings deposition at the Pirquitas Operation is a modification to the mining activities not contemplated in MPSA's ESIA until 2016 for the Pirquitas mine.
-On August 2017 MPSA issued to Mining Authorities an Addendum of the 2016 ESIA Update that included the upgrades to conduct the tailings to the pit of Mina Pirquitas.
-The permit was obtained on September the 24th, 2018 by Resolution N° 056/2018.
-Since then, MPSA has submitted to Mining Authorities the ESIA Update for Mina Pirquitas on September 2020 which document is being reviewed.
+In August 2017, MPSA issued to Mining Authorities an Addendum of the 2016 ESIA Update that included the upgrades to conduct the tailings to the pit of Mina Pirquitas.
+The permit was obtained on 24 September 2018 by Resolution No. 056/2018.
+Since then, MPSA has submitted to Mining Authorities the ESIA Update for Mina Pirquitas in September 2020, which is under review.

-20.4 Mine Closure
+17.4 Mine Closure